Prometheus-X-association/interoperability-of-skills-frameworks-ariane/services/ontobridgeApi/readme.md

 poetry env use /path/to/Python311/python.exe
 ```

-Install your python environment by running:
+Install your python environment dependencies by running:

 ```bash
 poetry install